AngSanFloRoz/GnawDaCheese/README.md

     SocialNetwork --o WebScraping: "has a"
     News --o WebScraping: "has a"
     Wiki --o WebScraping: "has a"
-    Petition --o WebScraping: "has a"
-    Search --o WebScraping: "has a"
+    Database --o WebScraping: "has a"
 ```
 ## Preleminary solution
 Our project will allow to collect, process and organize large amounts of data from multiple websites quickly and efficiently.